Requirements for First-time Freshmen:

-Personal Essay required for Health Science (Athletic Training, Health Management Systems, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
+Personal Essay required for certain health professions (Athletic Training, Health Management Systems, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
 Essay optional for applicants to other programs.

 - Please discuss the following: Tell us something unique about you, why you chose your particular major, and how you expect Duquesne University to help you achieve your academic, personal and professional goals.
 Please include any examples of your research, shadowing or volunteer experiences.